 When you buy a home, you’ll face some costs that may surprise you.
 For instance, insurance, property taxes and other fees tack an additional 2% to 5% onto a home’s price, according to CNBC.

-These can include household maintenance, home insurance, HOA fees, property taxes, landscaping and occasional big-ticket replacements, such as a roof, furnace, windows, decks or appliances.
-All are costs that starry-eyed new homeowners may not have counted on.
+There are also hidden homeowner costs that can include household maintenance, home insurance, HOA fees, property taxes, landscaping and occasional big-ticket replacements, such as a roof, furnace, windows, decks or appliances.
+All are expenses that starry-eyed new homeowners may not have counted on.

 Renters, on the other hand, don’t need to think about most or any of these.

 If you’re interested in becoming wealthy, buying a house might not be the best use of your money.

 A study from Florida Atlantic University says renting beats buying for creating wealth — as long as you invest the money you save from renting.
 That may be especially true in markets such as Dallas and Denver, where home prices are soaring.

 Depending on your state, you could pay thousands of dollars in taxes for owning a home.

 If property taxes make you leery but you want to own a home, one way around the problem is finding a home in one of the states where real estate property taxes are the cheapest.

 4. Flexibility to move